old-xebis/repository-template/README.md

   - [MIT License Template](templates/MIT-LICENSE)
   - [NO License Template](templates/NO-LICENSE)

-## Setup
+## Usage

+### Installation and Configuration

+Clone the project, run `tools/setup-repo`, and adjust to Your needs.

-Set up releases as the group or the project variable:
+Set up release tokens as the group or the project variable:

 - Settings
   - CI/CD